 - Hand dig within 2’ (two feet) of ENSTAR’s service line and other utilities.

-- Inside living quarters, garages, carports, boiler rooms, under decks, or unventilated or inaccessible locations.
+- The meter assembly must not be located in living quarters, garages, carports, boiler rooms, under decks, or inaccessible locations.

 Gas meters shall be located in ventilated spaces readily visible and accessible for examination, reading, replacement, and maintenance.